A Brief History of Millers Point

 It seems extraordinary that both the buildings and the community have survived, and together they are an important connection to the early years of the Colony.
 When the people of Millers Point are gone, we will have lost a little of who we are.

 The Millers Point Resident Action Group

 The Millers Point Resident Action Group is an active community organisation representing residents of Millers Point, Dawes Point, The Rocks and Walsh Bay.
 All residents are welcome.
 The RAG meets at 6.30pm on the second Tuesday of each month in the Harry Jensen Centre in Argyle Street.
-There is a RAG website but note that its home page has not been updated with the current meeting place (as of 18 February 2017).
-Contact the RAG by emailing its chairman John McInerney on email@example.com.
+There was a RAG website until early 2018, and a new site is expected some time soon.
+Contact the RAG by emailing its chairman John McInerney on firstname.lastname@example.org.